-- · August 8, 2018 for fall semester - December 12, 2018 for spring semester.
+- · August 14, 2019 for fall semester - December 11, 2019 for spring semester.

-Students who have not completed the confirmation process by the above deadlines are assessed a \$50 late confirmation fee.
+Students (other than those receiving Chapter 31 or Chapter 33 Veteran Affairs benefits) who have not completed the confirmation process by the above deadlines are assessed a \$50 late confirmation fee.